websanco/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/activating-liferay-commerce-enterprise.md

 ## Activating Commerce for Liferay DXP 7.1-7.3 FP2

-> DXP and Commerce Subscriptions Required
+> Liferay DXP and Commerce Subscriptions Required

 For Liferay DXP 7.1-7.3 FP2, Commerce requires a valid license for use.
 This license is provided as XML (`.xml`) activation key and must be deployed to your Liferay server to enable Commerce modules.